 Businesses that have a liquor license will need to submit additional documentation upon request in order to modify their existing liquor license with the city and state, AND will need to post public notice for five days prior to opening the new patio area.
 Denver's Department of Excise and Licenses will submit these applications to the state for expedited review.
 If Excise and Licenses receives 15 written protests via U.S. mail or email to EXLapplications@Denvergov.org, a public hearing may be required before approvals can be granted.
 This only applies to businesses that have a liquor license.

 Sharing Patio Space

-Businesses may not share outdoor premises, because it will make performing contact tracing very difficult.
-Each establishment must maintain control of its operations and food and beverage service within its own outdoor premises.
+Businesses may not share outdoor premises unless they have also been approved for a Communal Outdoor Dining Area.
+Each establishment must maintain control of its operations and food and beverage service.